chloeekk/chloeekk.github.io/content/posts/cold-start-strategy-for-a-new-product/index.md

 1. **Inefficient acquisition: Lack of precision**

    * Affiliates aim to maximize commission income, not product–user fit.
 They often cast a wide net, promoting the product to audiences who do not truly need it.
-   * This results in traffic coming in, but with very low willingness to pay and very low long-term retention. **Money is spent on short-lived, unstable users.**
+   * This results in traffic coming in, but with very low willingness to pay and very low long-term retention—a classic [CAC-quality mismatch](https://chloevolution.com/posts/relationship-between-customer-acquisition-cost-and-user-quality/) where money is spent on short-lived, unstable users.

 2. **Noise pollution: Fatal for product feedback**